wesruv/target.en/help/c-implementing-target/c-implementing-target-for-client-side-web/t-mbox-download/cookie-behavior.md

 ---
+keywords: Overview and Reference;webkit
 description: The cookie behavior depends on whether it is a first-party cookie, a third-party cookie with a first-party cookie, or a third-party cookie alone.
-keywords: Overview and Reference;webkit
-seo-description: The cookie behavior depends on whether it is a first-party cookie, a third-party cookie with a first-party cookie, or a third-party cookie alone.
-seo-title: mbox.js cookies
+title: mbox.js cookies
-solution: Target
 subtopic: Getting Started
-title: mbox.js cookies
 topic: Standard
 uuid: e0089c2a-57e9-4014-9fbf-589faea97c09
 ---